yncxcw/big-c/README.md

 This project enables YARN performing fast and low-cost preemption by leveraging Docker.

 ##Install and compile
-For compile, plesse refer BUILD.txt for detail.
-Since my codebase is built on Hadoop-2.7.1, it depends on libprotoc-2.5.0.
+For compile, plesse refer BUILDING.txt for detail.
+Since my codebase is built on Hadoop-2.7.1, it depends on libprotoc-2.5.0(higher version may report error).

 ##Docker image
 Please use /sequenceiq/hadoop-docker as the docker image for running task.
 We have tested /sequenceiq/hadoop-docker:2.4.0 can